 If we can't find a match, we will send them an email or text message the first time we disburse funds – approximately 1-2 days after their first transaction settles – requesting that they create a new Venmo account to accept the payment.

 Venmo payouts can't be identified by a traditional funding descriptor.
 Instead, sub-merchants receive funds in the form of a payment to their Venmo account, identified by the following message:

 [Master merchant DBA] paid you.

 The Venmo payout also includes an optional profile photo for your business and an automatically-assigned Payment ID (which can't be changed).
 The master merchant DBA field will appear as the DBA you provided during onboarding with Braintree.
-If you wish to change your DBA or if you would like to include a profile photo, contact our Support team.
+If you wish to change your DBA or if you would like to include a profile photo, contact us.

 The disbursement exception webhook will notify you if any disbursements to your sub-merchants fail.
 When it comes to this webhook, no news is good news.
 Banks and Venmo don’t send confirmation of successful disbursements, so you will only receive a webhook if there's a problem.

 Each disbursement exception webhook includes one of the following codes: